Ritikahahaha/HLC.github.io-1/README.md

 ## 🎨 *What Drives Me*
 - 💻 Constantly exploring new technologies and applying them creatively.
 - 🤝 Helping others grow while improving myself every day.
-- 📈 Maintaining a stellar GPA of 8.05 in my B.E. in Computer Science & Engineering (AI) program.
+- 📈 Learning new skills in my engineering experience.

 ---

-This portfolio showcases my commitment to pushing boundaries and creatin
+This portfolio showcases my commitment to pushing boundaries and creating solutions that matter.
+Lets's connect and build something extraordinary together!